-Since our inception in May 1998 through June 30, 2015, we have financed our operations through (1) the issuance and sale of our common stock, preferred stock, warrants for common stock, and promissory notes for aggregate cash proceeds of approximately \$30.0 million, (2) issuance of common stock and preferred stock with an approximate value at issuance of \$25.2 million as consideration for, among other things, technology license payments, sponsored research, contract research, development, manufacturing and regulatory services, and legal, corporate development and financial advisory services; and (3) receipt of aggregate non-dilutive cash proceeds of approximately \$16.4 million from government research and development grant awards and strategic collaborations.
+Since our inception in May 1998 through September 30, 2015, we have financed our operations through (1) the issuance and sale of our common stock, preferred stock, warrants for common stock, and promissory notes for aggregate cash proceeds of approximately \$32.2 million; (2) issuance of common stock and preferred stock with an approximate value at issuance of \$28.7 million as consideration for, among other things, technology licenses and patent prosecution, sponsored research, contract research, drug development, drug manufacturing, regulatory services, and legal, investor relations, corporate development and financial advisory services; and (3) receipt of aggregate non-dilutive cash proceeds of approximately \$16.4 million from government research and development grant awards and strategic collaboration transactions.

-As described more completely in Note 7, Convertible Promissory Notes and other Notes Payable, and Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements in Part I of this Report, between March 31, 2015 and June 30, 2015, we created our Series B 10% Convertible Preferred Stock (Series B Preferred) and eliminated the outstanding balances of approximately \$15.4 million of promissory notes, other debt and certain adjustments thereto that was either already due and payable or would have otherwise matured prior to March 31, 2016, through conversion into our Series B Preferred and, with respect to a portion of the indebtedness converted, warrants to purchase common stock.
-More specifically, through the date of this report, we have converted the outstanding balances of (i) all of the Senior Secured Convertible Promissory Notes originally issued to Platinum Long Term Growth VII, LLC, our largest investor (Platinum), (ii) all of the 2014 Unit Notes outstanding at March 31, 2015 and those issued subsequently, and (iii) other outstanding promissory notes including those issued to Cato Research Ltd., Cato Holding Company, Morrison & Foerster (Note A and Note B), University Health Network, McCarthy Tetrault, Desjardins Securities, Burr Pilger & Mayer, National Jewish Health, MicroConstants and others, through the issuance of an aggregate of 29,1262 shares of our Series B Preferred and five year warrants exercisable at \$7.00 per share to purchase 293,262 shares of our common stock and we have received cash proceeds of \$2,052,800.
+As described more completely in Note 7, Convertible Promissory Notes and other Notes Payable, and Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements in Part I of this Report, between March 31, 2015 and September 30, 2015, we created our Series B 10% Convertible Preferred Stock (Series B Preferred) and eliminated the outstanding balances of approximately \$17.2 million of promissory notes, other indebtedness and certain adjustments thereto that was either already due and payable or would have otherwise matured prior to March 31, 2016, through conversion into our Series B Preferred and, with respect to a portion of the indebtedness converted, warrants to purchase common stock.
+More specifically, through September 30, 2015, we have extinguished and converted the outstanding balances of (i) all of the Senior Secured Convertible Promissory Notes originally issued to Platinum, (ii) all of the 2014 Unit Notes outstanding at March 31, 2015 and those issued subsequently, and (iii) substantially all other outstanding promissory notes and accounts payable, including those issued to Cato Research Ltd., Cato Holding Company, Morrison & Foerster (Note A and Note B), University Health Network, McCarthy Tetrault, Desjardins Securities, Burr Pilger & Mayer, National Jewish Health, MicroConstants and several others, through the issuance of an aggregate of 2,618,917 shares of our Series B Preferred.
+Additionally, through September 30, 2015, in our self-placed private placement of Series B Units, we have sold additional Series B Preferred Units consisting of an aggregate of 388,978 unregistered shares of Series B Preferred and five year warrants to purchase 388,978 shares of our common stock, and we have received cash proceeds of \$2,722,800.